timliang4/pennlabs-backend-challenge/README.md

 Finally, I lazy loaded the clubs whenever querying for users because I decided that the clubs a user favorited was private information, so I wouldn't be accessing that information if queried for a user.

 For efficient searching, I made the name attribute in the clubs model an index.
-So, the clubs are queries based on their name, SQL is a lot faster.
+So, when the clubs are queries based on their name, SQL is a lot faster.

 For querying for users, I decided that the clubs a user liked was private information because that information could potentially be used to track down the user.
 So, I only provided the username when querying for users.